akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 Unlike Vue, in React, we have to import a separate transition library, [react-transition-group](https://reactcommunity.org/react-transition-group/) which provides specific Component wrappers like CSSTransition, Transition, SwitchTransition and TransitionGroup.

-For text replace specifically, we need two components, `CSSTransition` and `SwitchTransition`.
-It also has 3 stages of the text transition in both entering and leaving transition states just live Vue.
+For text replace transition specifically, we need two components, `CSSTransition` and `SwitchTransition`.
+It also has 3 stages of the text transition in both entering and leaving transition states just like Vue.
 Refer to below diagram to understand the classes.
 ![react transitioning classes](./react-transition-classes.jpg)

 ### CSSTransition